olgatsiouri1996/FASTA-IDs-Retriever/README.md

 Input file was downloaded from solgenomics.net tomato annotation version 4.1.

-NOTE: This program is made for space seperated FASTA Headers as in the example above.
+**NOTE 1: This program is made for space seperated FASTA Headers as in the example above.**

+**NOTE 2: This program also retrieves FASTA identifiers when no FASTA descriptions exist**